Infinitely presented small cancellation groups have the Haagerup property: Linear separation property

 \begin{lem} Assume that $q'$ lies (on $\gamma$) between $e$ and $e'$.
 Then we have:

 \end{lem} \begin{proof} Let $x=d(e'',q')$ and $y=d(e,q')$ --- see Figure~\ref{fig_1}.
 By definition of the wall $w$, we have

 Since $N_e$ is a geodesic we obtain

-Now, since the relator $r'$ belongs to a hypercarrier of $w$, and $q',e'$ are endpoints of a geodesic lying both in the hypercarrier, by the convexity (Theorem~\ref{l:carrconv}) and by the tree-like structure (Lemma~\ref{l:hypergraph}) we obtain that $q'\in r'$.
+The relator $r'$ belongs to a hypercarrier of $w$, and $q',e'$ are endpoints of a geodesic lying both in the hypercarrier.
+By the convexity (Theorem~\ref{l:carrconv}) and by the tree-like structure of hypercarriers (Lemma~\ref{l:hypergraph}) we obtain that $q'\in r'$.
 Thus, the path in $r$ joining $q'$ and $e''$, including $e''$, is contained in $r'$.
 It follows that this path, of length $x+1$, is a piece and hence, by the $C'(\lambda)$--small cancellation condition, we have

 Combining (\ref{e:l1-1}) and (\ref{e:l1-3}) we obtain

 that proves (\ref{e:l1a}).
 Combining this with (\ref{e:l1-2}) we obtain

 Thus,